philou/philou.github.com/source/_posts/2017-09-22-how-we-used-the-improvement-kata-to-gain-25-percent-of-productivity-part-4.markdown

 ### But the pros are many

 *   It helps us discover technical debt and improve the quality of our code, which makes us faster in the long run.
 Clean code has less bugs.
 When we discover many bugs related to a particular region of the code, it means we should refactor it.
-*   It speeds up integration with other teams' work in many ways
+*   It speeds up integration with other teams' work in many ways :
     *   It saves other teams from debugging their time away trying to use broken things
     *   Fixing bugs is sometimes just a matter of providing clear 'not supported yet' errors.
 Doing this saves a tremendous amount of time to other teams.
     *   Avoids blocking other teams as they wait for your bug fixes
     *   Reduces interruptions from bug reports and fixes bouncing between teams.
     *   By reducing unplanned rework, it makes any commitment you do more likely

-In the light of all this, stoping exploratory testing does not seem like a great idea.
+In the light of all this, stoping exploratory testing did not seem like a great idea.
+We had to find something else.

 > 💡Saving time by not fixing bugs might not be a great idea